Search the Community

 Found 3 results

-Murdoch17 posted a topic in Pirate MOCsAhoy there, and welcome to the Captain's Daughter Inn, located on the scenic Skull Rock boardwalk just a stone throws away from the pirate port itself!
+Murdoch17 posted a topic in Pirate MOCsAhoy there, and welcome to Jose's Inn, located on the scenic Skull Rock boardwalk just a stone throws away from the pirate port itself!
 This Inn has all amenities of (both ship-or-land-based) home, such as five cozy beds and a large wine cellar stocked with all best ale's, beers, wines and spirits.
-The food served is guaranteed by our head cook Dan "Dysentery" McGee to be the best served in all the world's navies, with no-maggots* crackers a staple of the pre-dinner meal!
+The food served is guaranteed by our cook Dan "Dysentery" McGee to be the best served in all the world's navies, with no-maggots* crackers a staple of the pre-dinner meal!
 We are also proud to feature twice-a-week amusements by "Davy Jones and the Cursed Immortals" as our house band on Monday and Friday nights.
 Come around for such hearty songs such as "Point of Know Return", "Wooden Ships", "Octopus's Garden", with "Hotel in Tortuga" as their usual closer.
 The rear of the tavern, with the crow's nest-like lookout on top.
 Inside and upstairs are the (cost is per night) beds.
 Downstairs is the tavern area.
-So come on down to the Captain's Daughter Inn, where our famous waitstaff (Moe the waiter on left, Murray the barkeep on right) will treat you like old friends! (*Crackers may or may not contain maggots.
+So come on down to Jose's Inn, where our famous waitstaff (Manfred the waiter on left, Rosemary the barkeep on right) will treat you like old friends! (*Crackers may or may not contain maggots.
 Resulting disease may vary; Check with your local barber for more details on whether the crackers may be safe for you!)
 Davy Jones and the Undead Immortals Band are, from left to right: - Cpt.
 Vanderdecken, on drums (cursed God on a trip round the horn of Africa, so God cursed him) - Corporal Punishment, on guitar (from a Spanish expedition to El Dorado) - Major Paine, on bass guitar (officer from the English Civil War) - Davy Jones, on vocals (made a deal with goddess Calypso to ferry souls to underworld) NOTE: Their instruments are made from ectoplasm and not visible to living beings, thus they are not visible here.
-MODEL NOTES: This tavern idea came to me late last night and was built this morning, and is based off set 31109's B-model with the printed sign from set 4193 (The London Escape) from the On Stranger Tides sub-theme of Pirates of the Caribbean.
-I thought I should build accommodations for my pirate crews upon arriving at Skull Rock, and it will hook into the boardwalk via clips on both sides of the model's dock when built in real life.
-The rest of the words as written were came up in about 10 minutes before posting this MOD.
+MODEL NOTES: This tavern idea came to me in early February, and was built in late May, and is based off set 31109's B-model with the printed sign from set Pirates of Barracuda Bay (from the Ideas set 21332 number .
+I thought I should build accommodations for my pirate crews upon arriving at Skull Rock, and it will hook into the boardwalk via clips on both sides of the model's dock easily.
 The song list is the one I thought long and hard about... thinking of REAL songs with pirate or ship themes, however slight, was hard!
 However, the easiest one to add was because of @Professor Thaum and his awesome pirate-y rendition of Hotel California, as seen in the post linked to above in the actual song list and again here, because I love it so much.
 Comments, questions, suggestions, and complaints welcome!

 Sir Dee was primarily interested in operating and expanding his small foundry, but his position as leader of the family's operations in King's Harbour meant that he occasionally took the role of supervisor or inspector of other works.
 Today he is visiting the newly-opened Dee Wheelworks Waterwheel & Treadwheel Factory to inspect a pair of giant waterwheel prototypes that have been pre-assembled before being dismantled into manageable sections for shipping to their final destination.
 If the designs prove satisfactory, future copies will be built as modular pieces that can quickly be assembled in the field.
 The building is largely non-descript, with whitewashed walls, lots of windows to provide plenty of natural light for the workers, and a row of large cupolas atop the roof for ventilation under the heat of the tropical sun.
 A giant pair of doors allow easy access in the front: The wheel on the left is complete and has passed inspection, and the workers are applying the finishing touches to the wheel on the right: The so-called "big wheel", close up: ...and the other wheel: Meanwhile, Sir Dee speaks with the manager (on the left, with the red plume) and one of the senior workers atop the large central hub of the smaller wheel: Looking through the big front doors: The mighty King's River will provide the flow of water to turn these wheels, which will in turn power the mills of various industrial endeavors.
 Sir Dee needs these wheels... lots of them...
 Game Notes: This will be licensed as a Large Factory.
 Build Notes: I built the water wheel with the grey Technic brick outer rim a few years ago, and never finished the intended project.
 I really wanted to get on with it, but thought a water wheel / tread wheel factory would be a good way to show the design first.
 I have 4 completed wheels, and I will show all 4 in this topic (plus a design breakdown of each) when the photos are ready.
 Building them was a fun challenge, but it takes a lot of parts!
 The biggest one has ~650 pieces and the grey-rimmed one has 500+.
 In reality, it makes no sense to completely build them in a factory, take them apart for shipping, and then re-assemble them on site, but I wanted to show a production facility, and showing all the modular pieces, unconnected, would be an incomprehensible mess... hence the prototype designation in the story.
 Thanks for viewing.
 Bonus Pics show wheels in detail, plus their design breakdown: